x86-arch/op/router/s905x3_phicomm-n1/install-program/README.md

 - Turn on USB debugging: After restarting, enter Settings → System → Advanced options → Developer options again (after entering, confirm that the status is on, and the USB debugging status in the list is also on)

-- Boot from U disk: Unplug the power → insert the Usb disk → insert the thimble into the AV port (top reset button) → insert the power → release the thimble of the av port → the system will boot from the Usb disk.
+- Boot from USB hard disk: Unplug the power → insert the USB hard disk → insert the thimble into the AV port (top reset button) → insert the power → release the thimble of the av port → the system will boot from the USB hard disk.

 - Log in to the system: Connect the computer and the s905x3 box with a network interface → turn off the wireless wifi on the computer → enable the wired connection → manually set the computer ip to the same network segment ip as openwrt, ipaddr such as ***`192.168.1.2`***.
 The netmask is ***`255.255.255.0`***, and others are not filled in.
 You can log in to the openwrt system from the browser, Enter OpwnWrt's IP Address: ***`192.168.1.1`***, Account: ***`root`***, Password: ***`password`***, and then log in OpenWrt system.

-- Tips: When booting from USB, the network card is 100M, and it will automatically become Gigabit after writing into EMMC.
+- Tips: When booting from USB hard disk, the network card is 100M, and it will automatically become Gigabit after writing into EMMC.

 - Install OpenWrt: `Login in to openwrt` → `system menu` → `TTYD terminal` → input command:
 ```shell script